Amir-Merchad/odin-recipes/README.md

 This is my first website.
-It shows all skills learned in HTML from "The Odin Project".
+It showcases all the HTML skills I've learned in the Odin Project.